EconomyLens.com

 Related

-But 49-year-old Tonekabon said “even wealthy people are complaining,” as tenants—including his own—struggle to pay rent.
-“Everyone is repairing what they have or buying second-hand instead,” he remarked.
-Prices have been steadily rising, making paying for basic necessities a challenge.
-The minimum daily wage in Iran is roughly 5.5 million rials ($3 on Thursday, according to currency-tracking websites), said a labor authority announcement carried by state media on April 20.
-However, as of April 28, less than a liter of cooking oil cost around four million rials, eggs were 240,000 each, and meat ranged from seven to 23 million rials per kilogram.
-“Even during wartime, prices didn’t rise this much; they’re increasing every day,” said Fatemeh, a 29-year-old mother-of-two in the southeastern Iranian city of Zahedan.
-She works all day sewing clothes and embroidering but cannot afford baby formula for her youngest child.
-With her husband unemployed, she says she has been postponing medical care for a painful tooth for three months due to financial constraints.
-“It’s not just us; many of our relatives and neighbors don’t go for medical treatment because it has become so expensive,” she added.
+As of April 28, less than a litre of cooking oil cost around four million rials, and eggs were 240,000 each, with meat costing from seven to 23 million rials per kilogram.
+“Even during wartime, prices didn’t rise this much; they’re increasing every day,” said Fatemeh, a 29-year-old in the southeastern Iranian city of Zahedan.
+The mother of two explained that she works all day sewing clothes and embroidering but can’t afford baby formula for her youngest.
+With her husband unemployed, she said she has been putting off medical care for a painful tooth for three months because she can’t afford it or find anyone to lend her the money.
+“It’s not just us; many of our relatives and neighbors don’t go for medical treatment because it has become so expensive.”

-Some Iranians have expressed worry that the standoff could escalate into fighting again, but for many, their focus is on getting by each day.
-Some reported being unable to find work, while others saw their income dry up after authorities restricted internet access when the war started, suffocating industries and workers that relied on connecting to the global web.
-There has been little indication that protests might break out as they did in late December, which were sparked by economic pains and quickly expanded into mass anti-government rallies met with a violent crackdown that rights groups say killed thousands.
+Some Iranians have expressed worry that the standoff could explode into fighting again, but for many, their focus is on getting by each day.
+Some said they couldn’t find work, while others saw their income dry up after the authorities restricted the internet when the war started, suffocating industries and workers that relied on connecting to the global web.
+There has been little indication that protests might break out as they did in late December, sparked by economic pains and quickly expanding into mass anti-government rallies met by a violent crackdown that rights groups say killed thousands.

-Shervin, a photographer, lost his online work and was late paying his rent for the first time recently.
-He stated he can’t afford his music streaming platform subscription anymore, but is trying to find normalcy by going to parks and cafes, just like the families that ventured out in paddleboats on a lake in Tehran on Wednesday or cycled through one of the city’s leafy parks.
-“I am trying to see the beauty in life and to keep going despite it all,” Shervin concluded.
+Shervin, a photographer, lost his online work and for the first time was late paying rent recently.
+He mentioned that he can’t afford his music streaming platform subscription anymore, but he is going to parks and cafes for some normalcy, like the families who set out in paddleboats on a lake in Tehran on Wednesday or cycled through one of the city’s leafy parks.
+“I am trying to see the beauty in life and to keep going despite it all,” said Shervin.

 © 2024 AFP